How to buy a good English dictionary

 Generally, dictionaries from UK publishers (Cambridge, Collins, Longman, Oxford) use IPA-based transcriptions, while dictionaries published in the USA (Random House, Merriam-Webster, etc.) use their own systems.
 Some dictionaries give phonetic transcription only for "the most difficult words" (usually less than 5% of all words).
 These are almost useless to learners, because all English words are difficult if you are not a native speaker.
 Avoid them.

-If you want to check if a dictionary uses IPA-based transcription, look at the pronunciation symbols used in the dictionary and compare them with the IPA symbols in our table of phonetic symbols.
+If you want to check if a dictionary uses IPA-based transcription, look at the pronunciation symbols used in the dictionary and compare them with the IPA symbols in our phonetic symbols chart.

 Phonetic transcriptions vs. recordings

 Virtually all software dictionaries nowadays have audio recordings.
-If you can listen to a native speaker pronouncing a word, do you still need written pronunciations?
-Yes, for four reasons:
+If you can listen to a native speaker pronouncing a word, is there any point in looking at phonetic transcriptions?
+Yes, for reasons explained fully in this article.
+To put it shortly:

-/ - Dictionaries often have more transcriptions than recordings.
+• Dictionaries have more transcriptions than recordings.
 For example, the transcriptions may show two ways to pronounce a word, but the recording will show only one.
-Or a dictionary may have British and American transcriptions, but only British recordings.

-- Reading a transcription is faster than clicking a button and listening to a recording.
+• Reading a transcription is often faster than clicking a button and listening to a recording.

 Other things to look for

-It is an even better idea to have at least two large dictionaries.
-What for?
-Well, it's about example sentences.
+In my experience, it is definitely a good idea to use at least two large (software) dictionaries.
+Why?
+It’s about example sentences.
 Two example sentences are better than one; four are better than two.
 With more examples, you have a more complete picture of how a word is used and you can express more in English yourself.